aws-samples/aws-dms-sql-server/README.md

 [Database guide](docs/database/README.md)

 ### Limitations
-- MSSQL server 2017 doesnt support continues replication.
+- MSSQL server 2017 doesn't support continues replication.
 The solution is using MSSQL server 2016 by default.

 ## Local Development
 See [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.